ipfs/devgrants/open-grants/open-proposal-agregore-mobile.md

 We will ensure that Agregore Mobile passes the same amount (or more) tests as Agregore Desktop for the [IPFS protocol compliance suite](https://github.com/ipfs-shipyard/ipfs-protocol-compliance-suite/).
 We will also make it easier to download and test the app via Github releases and APKs published on IPNS.

+**Reusable outputs:** updated IPFS Protocol Compliance Suite with more examples of how it works

 - C++/Golang devs: Run the general and mutable protocol test suite and fix bugs (40h) / (40h)
     - Ensure the suite is still working in Agregore
     - Visually check that everything is passing and performant